Beautiful Friendships by Clara Takarabe

 I have definitely seen projects imbued with great ideas and great organization, beautiful cooperation—these projects are filled with people who are pragmatic, who possess a certain kind of emotional clarity–that is what they bring to the table.
 There is nothing that is hidden, there is nothing that can’t be questioned, there are no strange lacunae, no strange black holes or vacua, no glaring silences.
 Hope, which is important, doesn’t come from covert rage.
 I don’t think real hope and a path forward come from the lack of openness or from a stomach of fear.

 I have sensed profound presences of individuals, you included, where there is a huge force at the table.
 That is the force of being, of presence.
 Not the presence of fear, or skepticism, or indignation.
 Of sheer presence, of being seen, and of seeing.
 Of being taken in and received and met with a whole response, coupled with respect and openness.

 Bringing one’s whole presence, shed of all anxiety, even when there is war, bloodshed, poverty, hatred in this world—bringing one’s presence to the table with openness, I think, would be a new way to proceed.

 That’s my first thesis.
-I think the left could only reject that first thesis, as totally looney and hokey and new age.
+I think the Left could only reject that first thesis, as totally loony and hokey and New Age.